WanderingMat/Office-Automation/README.md

 addPrintersFromCSV.ps1:
 Simple script which adds all printers listed on a CSV.
 SImply match the CSV name to the script, and ensure all variables are represented as their own titled column to use.

+certificateInstall.ps1:
+Installs the included certificate into the local machines certificate store after performing a check for the certificates thumbprint.
+Change the thumb print and certificate name where specified to the appropriate values.
+Certificate directory is set up to work with RMM deployment, can be changed as required.